dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-20-the-internet-left-me.md

 ---

 Here's the thing though: I didn't leave.
-All I did was stay true to my principles, and the internet left me.
+All I did was stay true to [my principles], and the internet left me.
 What a sad state of affairs.

 # ~~Web 1.0~~ ~~Web 2.0~~ ~~Web 3.0~~ Web 4.0